TypeCarst/typecarst.github.io/about.md

 sidebar_link: true
 ---

 Thanks for your interest in my activities.
-I'm Carsten Flöth, a Software Developer from Germany.
+I'm Carsten Blöcher, a Software Developer from Germany.

 My career started with a B.Sc. in Computer Science at the Freie Universität Berlin where I concentrated on Game Development and Computer Graphics.
 This resulted in two group projects to create games and an internship which gave me the opportunity to work on a title released back in 2013.